teambit/bit/README.md

 [Community](https://bitsrc.io) • [Docs](https://docs.bitsrc.io) • [Video](https://www.youtube.com/watch?v=vm_oOghNEYs) • [Examples](https://bitsrc.io/bit/movie-app#styles) • [Gitter](https://gitter.im/bit-src/Bit) • [Blog](https://blog.bitsrc.io/)

-**Bit** - Share components directly from your project's source code without changing it, organize them in curated collections and sync them in all your projects.

-Bit cuts the time and overhead for sharing and managing components as a team, eliminates the maintenance overhead of additional repositories and packages for sharing code, helps to keep your code DRY and saves your time & effort for building new things.

-- **Isolate and share** components directly from any path in your repository, without changing your source-code.

-- **Organize components** in curated collections on the cloud (or on your own server) to make them discoverable for your team.

-- **Collaborate and develop** on components from different repositories in a distributed workflow, while keeping a single source of truth.

-- **Install components** using **Yarn or NPM**, even if shared with Bit.

-- **Learn and control** exactly which components are being used by who and where, and make multiple component changes in multiple projects without breaking a single one of them.

-- **Extend** Bit to visually render, test, compile and parse useful information for your components without having to spend hours writing documentation.
+Multiple repositories provide better modularity, separation of concerns, clear ownerships, shorter learning curves and mitigation of development pain.
+However, over time it becomes hard to track and manage changes to common code across these repositories.

+**Bit extends Git and integrates into package managers to make it simple to share more modules and merge changes across repositories.**

+It also provides better discoverability to track and control shared code across your entire codebase.
 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.

+### How it works

+##### Easily share more modules:
+Bit helps you isolate and share source code components (subsets of files) from any Javascript repository and use them as managed modules in other repositories without having to change the original repository's source code or maintain any additional repositories.
+This shared code can be managed by Bit or installed using NPM or Yarn, as you choose.

+##### Merging cross-repo changes:
+Bit extends Git to track and merge changes across multiple repositories without being handicapped by ownership or the overhead of changing packages.
+Instead, you can sync changes to shared code done in one repository to all other repositories its shared in.

+##### Discoverability across your codebase
+Bit provides simple discoverability to learn exactly what shared components are available and which component is being used in which repository.
+It also helps you gain absolute control over tour dependency graph across the entire codebase.
+For a mono-repo architecture, Bit helps discover and organize the building blocks which that repo is built from.

+##### Extend Bit
+To benefit from working with shared source code at the resolution of smaller components, by visually discovering them , testing them, compiling them and parsing useful information directly from their source code without writing documentation.
+You can also extend Bit to publish components straight to the NPM registry.

-## Use Cases
+### Use Cases

+#### Multiple Javascript repositories
+Bit negates most of the pains of working multi-repo by making it easy to share code directly from any repository source code without changing it, track and keep it synced across different repositories by leveraging extensions to Git’s comparison and merge utilities.

+#### Single Javascript repository (monorepo)
+Bit helps to decouple the representation of different components from the project’s file system to provide greater discoverability in the repository, shorten learning curves, increase flexibility of dependency upgrade and make the repository less intimidating
+### Examples

+##### UI / Web components
-**UI / Web components**: Organize, share and manage React, Vue and Angular components.
+Share and sync React, Vue and Angular components.

 * Tutorial: [Bit with React](https://docs.bitsrc.io/react-tutorial.html).
-* An [example React app](https://github.com/itaymendel/movie-app) with 9 React components shared and made [individually available](https://bitsrc.io/bit/movie-app) with Bit.
+* An [example React app](https://hub.com/itaymendel/movie-app) with 9 React components shared and made [individually available](https://bitsrc.io/bit/movie-app) with Bit.

+##### Node.js modules
-**Node.js modules**: Share and sync Node.js modules between micro-services in a multi-repo architecture.
+Share and sync Node.js modules between micro-services in a multi-repo architecture.
 * Tutorial: [Bit with Node.js](https://docs.bitsrc.io/node-tutorial.html).

+##### Shared Libraries
-**Shared Libraries**: use Bit to easily turn any shared-lib into a dynamic collection of individual components in minutes.
+Use Bit to turn any shared-lib into a dynamic collection of individual components.

 * Tutorial: [Bit with Shared Libraries](https://docs.bitsrc.io/shared-lib-main.html).